riceset/Hugo/content/articles/signals.md

 ## What is a signal?

 A signal is a one-way message to inform that something important happened sent by a process to a process, the kernel to the process, or a process to itself.
-Some examples of signals are ***SIGINT*** and ***SIGSTOP*** mapped to “ctrl-C” and “ctrl-z” respectively on **Unix-like Operating Systems.**
+Some examples of signals are ***SIGINT*** and ***SIGSTOP*** mapped to “ctrl-C” and “ctrl-Z” respectively on **Unix-like Operating Systems.**

 ## Sending signals: